pedromm65/pedromm65/README.md

 I'm backend developer
 ---------------------

-I've been learning to code for 5 years, after switching careers.
-I started with C and have really found a passion for backend development...
-I'm graduated in Information Systems;

 * 🌍  I'm based in Rio de Janeiro - Brazil
 * ✉️  You can contact me at [pedrohlimadev@gmail.com](mailto:pedrohlimadev@gmail.com)